Courses

 10. Which VPN Service Has the Widest Coverage?

-Server count isn’t everything.
-More important for the end user is how those servers are spread across the globe.
-According to our research, the top dog here is ExpressVPN, with over 3,000 servers in 105 countries.
+According to our research, the VPN service with the widest coverage is ExpressVPN, with over 3,000 servers in 105 countries.
 CyberGhost again comes a close second, with servers in 91 countries.
 Previous winner PIA places third here, with 78 countries covered.

 VPN Use Amid the COVID-19 Pandemic